Jingyi62/Reticulum/readme.md

 <!-- @format -->

-# Reticulum: A Two-Layer Blockchain Sharding Protocol
+# A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance

 The Artifact has two part: